What is the UK Student Visa?

 By choosing our Appeal Package, you can rely on our lawyers’ legal knowledge and experience to ensure you have the highest chance of a successful appeal.
 We will also fully represent you in any hearings/tribunals.

-For international students at university in the UK, there are certain things you cannot do.
+For international students at university in the UK with a study visa, there are certain things you cannot do.
 These are:

 - Access public funds